0xWa7d/SubHunter/README.md

 C# tool to hunting subdomains ... easy to use
- Don't Use it if you don't know how you can use it
+ Don't Use it if you don't know how to use it

-# Thanks lots
+# Thanks